igeligel/personal-site/content/14-10-2019/index.md

 // Outputs true
 ```

 The `includes` functionality is not existing in PostgreSQL or SQL in general.
-But for these cases the PostgreSQL wildcards exist.
-As in the section earlier mentioned, there is an operator `%` which matches zero to infinite amount of random characters in a word.
-We can use this operator for matching our desired rows.
+But for these cases, the PostgreSQL wildcards exist.
+As in the section earlier mentioned, there is an operator `%` which matches zero to an infinite amount of random characters in a word.
+We can use this operator to match our desired rows.

 <table>
   <thead>